UKCloud/documentation/articles/vmware/vmw-sco-byof.md

 Upon a customer's request, UKCloud will:

-- Deploy a new VDC without a NSX ESG device
+- Deploy a new VDC without a NSX Edge Services Gateway device

 - Present the external network to the customer for them to install their own firewall device